-Please call us on (03) 9557 9113 to find out if we can help you manage your pain.
+Call Bayside Psychotherapy on (03) 9557 9113 to find out if we’re able to help you.
 Your call is completely confidential, and there’s absolutely no obligation.

 Self-hypnosis may also work well when used in conjunction with counselling.
 You can download our Pain Management Self Hypnosis recording from our website.

 Mindfulness therapy and counselling may be able to help you manage your pain.

 Many people who live with pain find it very difficult not to sink into depression.
 When pain is unrelenting, and physical and emotional exhaustion can lead to low mood, sadness, anger, hopelessness, helplessness, depression and a loss of motivation.
 Joy and happiness can seem to be distant memories.

 Individuals with chronic pain often avoid movement and taking part in activities for fear of exacerbating their symptoms.
 This leads to a cycle of avoidance and immobility which simply worsens the pain rather than making it better, as well as putting them at risk of social isolation.

 When people experience pain over a long period of time, their neural pain receptors undergo changes that make them hypersensitive.
 Basically, this means your nervous system perceives pain when there is no actual danger of tissue damage — or the pain that is experienced is disproportionate to the damage that’s occurring.
 Excess muscle tension from anxiety can also create further psychological and physical distress.

 Medication can make a big difference but it also comes with its own set of consequences, and some people need to avoid painkillers.
 It makes sense to equip yourself with as many strategies as possible to maintain your mental health when your body is under pressure.
 Many people also turn to therapeutic interventions to help them wean themselves off painkillers.
 Is it time for you to get help breaking these cycles?